Garcia House (Los Angeles): History

-The building was originally designed in 1962 for Russell Garcia.
-The two-story structure includes three bedrooms and a matching number of baths in just over 2,500 square feet of living space.
+The building was originally designed in 1962 for American composer and arranger Russell Garcia.
+The two-story structure features three bedroom and three bath structure in just over 2,500 square feet of living space.
 By 2002 it had undergone many changes from its original design and was in need of renovation.

 In 2002, actor Vincent Gallo sold the house for $1.3 million to Bill Damaschke, a DreamWorks executive, and his partner, business manager John McIlwee.
 Damaschke and McIlwee then invested another $1 million on an extensive renovation, supervised by the Marmol Radziner design firm.
-They ultimately also added a fence to obstruct public views from the street into the glass-sided, transparent house.
+They ultimately also added a fence to obstruct public views from the street into the glass-sided house.

 In popular culture

-The house was prominently used as a location for the film Lethal Weapon 2, as well as in a 2011 commercial for Oliver Peoples eyewear featuring singer Devendra Banhart and his girlfriend Rebecca Schwartz.
+The exterior of the house is seen briefly in 1966 beach party film, Out of Sight, as the home of character John Stamp.
+The house was later prominently used as a location for the film Lethal Weapon 2, as well as in a 2011 commercial for Oliver Peoples eyewear featuring singer Devendra Banhart.